umbraco/UmbracoCMSDocs/Articles/FileSystemProviders/extending.md

   builder.Services.AddUnique<IMediaPathScheme, OriginalMediaPathScheme>();
 ```

-And you could create your own logic for the path by implementing `IMediaPathScheme`
+And you could create your own logic for the path by implementing `IMediaPathScheme`.

 ## Other IFileSystems

-Umbraco also registers instances of PhysicalFileSystem for the following parts of Umbraco that persist to 'files':
+Umbraco also registers instances of `PhysicalFileSystem` for the following parts of Umbraco that persist to 'files':

-- MacroPartialsFileSystem
+- `MacroPartialsFileSystem`
-- PartialViewsFileSystem
+- `PartialViewsFileSystem`
-- StylesheetsFileSystem
+- `StylesheetsFileSystem`
-- ScriptsFileSystem
+- `ScriptsFileSystem`
-- MvcViewsFileSystem
+- `MvcViewsFileSystem`

-These are accessible via dependency injection
+These are accessible via dependency injection.

 ```csharp
 public class FileSystemLocations